Python CoAP library

-- RFC7252 (CoAP): Supported for clients and servers.
+RFC7252 (CoAP): Supported for clients and servers.
 Multicast is supported on the server side, and partially for clients.
-DTLS is supported for clients, but lacking some security properties.
+DTLS is supported but experimental, and lacking some security properties.
 No caching is done inside the library.

 If something described by one of the standards but not implemented, it is considered a bug; please file at the github issue tracker.
 (If it’s not on the list or in the excluded items, file a wishlist item at the same location).

 Basic aiocoap works out of the box on Python 3.7 or newer (also works on PyPy3).
 For full support (DTLS, OSCORE and link-format handling) follow the installation instructions as these require additional libraries.